 On September 12, in Cat Tuong commune, Phu Cat district (Binh Dinh), the Ceremony to receive the National Intangible Cultural Heritage Certificate "Phu Gia horse hat weaving craft" took place, organized by the Provincial Department of Culture and Sports in coordination with the People's Committee of Phu Cat district.

-Vice Chairman of the People's Committee of Binh Dinh Province Lam Hai Giang emphasized that this event is both a source of pride for the Party Committee, government and people of Phu Cat district in particular and the province in general, and an opportunity to honor the heritage of "Phu Gia horse hat making craft", honor the community, especially the artisans who have made great contributions to preserving and promoting the value of the heritage, and enhance the responsibility of preservation among generations.
+Vice Chairman of the People's Committee of Binh Dinh Province Lam Hai Giang emphasized that this event is both a source of pride for the Party Committee, government and people of Phu Cat district in particular and the province in general, and an opportunity to honor the heritage of "Phu Gia horse hat weaving", honor the community, especially the artisans who have made great contributions to preserving and promoting the value of the heritage, and enhance the responsibility of preservation among generations.

 This is the 5th National Intangible Cultural Heritage (after Traditional Martial Arts, Hat Boi, Bai Choi, Ba Pagoda Festival - Nuoc Man Port) of Binh Dinh province to be listed.
-Therefore, the province hopes to receive support and assistance from all levels, sectors, and the consensus of the community so that "Phu Gia horse hat making craft" will last forever and spread more and more in the cultural flow of the nation.
+Therefore, the province hopes to receive support and assistance from all levels and sectors, and the consensus of the community so that "Phu Gia horse hat making craft" will last forever and spread more and more in the cultural flow of the nation.

-“Phu Cat district needs to proactively coordinate with relevant sectors to plan the overall and detailed plan for traditional craft villages; in which, special attention should be paid to traditional designs and spaces for using horse hats to form types of services for tourism.
+“Phu Cat district needs to proactively coordinate with relevant sectors to plan the overall and detailed plan for traditional craft villages; in which, pay special attention to traditional designs and spaces for using horse hats to form types of services for tourism.
 In addition, the district needs to promote the development of horse hat craft villages, connect with organizations and travel companies to better serve the needs of domestic and foreign tourists for sightseeing and experience as well as expand the market for product consumption…,” Mr. Giang suggested.

-Phu Gia horse hat is considered a masterpiece of conical hat when associated with the majestic and powerful image of the speedy Tay Son army; it is a typical product of costume culture, with high artistic value.
+Phu Gia horse hat is considered a masterpiece of conical hat when associated with the majestic and strong image of the speedy Tay Son army; it is a typical product of costume culture, with high artistic value.

 Source: https://www.vietnamplus.vn/don-bang-di-san-van-hoa-phi-vat-the-quoc-gia-nghe-cham-non-ngua-phu-gia-post976232.vnp